freeman-jiang/hack-the-north-2021/README.md

-Nom is a web app designed to help consumers reduce food waste by finding new recipes for everyday ingredients.
+Nom is a web app designed to reduce food waste by helping people find new recipes for everyday ingredients.
 This project was created for Hack the North 2021.

 ![Screenshot (17)](https://user-images.githubusercontent.com/56516912/133918924-9cc207d7-f2f6-4a14-a323-33ac0e2d197d.png)
 ![Screenshot (15)](https://user-images.githubusercontent.com/56516912/133918926-bfec8a97-a2d1-429d-b334-5c0120c5797d.png)